Clement-Jean/clement-jean.github.io/_posts/2023-01-05-packed_vs_unpacked_repeated_fields.md

 0000000000000000 08 01 08 02 08 03                               ������
 ```

 And ...
-We have 6 bytes.
+We have six bytes.

 There are two things we can notice here.
 The first is that now we don't have any `0A` byte.
 And the second one is that we are interleaving `08` with our values.
 Let's find out how this was encoded.